dtk/dtk-getting-started-examples/example-services/spark/scenarios/01_SpinningUpNewService/04_ExamingServiceComponentsAndNodes.md

 ## Examing the nodes and components constituting a service

- This explicitly introduces "DTK components".
-In the previous scenario when the assembly 'bigtop:spark" was deployed forming service instance "spark-cluster1" it behind the scenes created a set of components in the service instance, each of which is placed on a node in the cluster
+When the assembly "bigtop::spark" was deployed to create the service instance "spark-cluster1 the DTK server behind the scenes created in spark-cluster1 a model of the set of nodes and "components" that consititute the service.
+Within the DTK shell the user is able to query these nodes and components for any deployed or staged service instance.
+In this section we describe a few commands for querying the current state of a service and then in later scenarios show how teh user can add/delete and modfy these nodes and components and then perform actions to update the actual state of the deployed service.